alicetragedy/code-tuesdays/resources.md

 #### General

+##### Color & Styling

+- [How I work with color](https://medium.com/@JustinMezzell/how-i-work-with-color-8439c98ae5ed): A really good introductory article on building a solid color palette using color grading tools in Photoshop.

 ##### Databases

 - [Intro to databases](https://medium.com/@rwilliams_bv/intro-to-databases-for-people-who-dont-know-a-whole-lot-about-them-a64ae9af712): quick and handy article to get an idea of what databases are and how they work